kulazbarancan/kulazbarancan/README.md

 I graduated from the Arel University.

+Currently, I work at Surpass Games as Lead Game Developer

+We aim to improve both our team and ourselves, and to establish our place in the mobile gaming market through the games we create.

-Currently, I work at Games United Ltd Sti. as a Senior Unity Developer.
+I worked at Games United Ltd Sti. as a Senior Unity Developer.

 In this role, I'm handaling server-side requirements, web APIs, and implemented game logics for a multiplayer casual mobile games.